MD2Korg/software.md2k.org/content/under-the-hood/writing-apps.md

 keywords = []
 +++

-<h1 id="how-to-write-a-new-mcerebrum-application">How to Write a New mCerebrum Application</h1>

-<h4 id="to-collect-data-from-a-sensor-or-wearable">to Collect Data from a Sensor or Wearable</h4>
+## How to Write a New mCerebrum Application to Collect Data from a Sensor or Wearable

 With our open-source platform, you can add your own sensor as a built-in application for mCerebrum.
 This section describes how to develop and add your original sensor to our platform.